magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 * finds a `FileOffer` and opens a local file for writing
 * reads subsequent data records, writing them to the open file
 * notices the subchannel close
-* double-checks that the corrent number of payload bytes were received
+* double-checks that the correct number of payload bytes were received
    * XXX: return a checksum ack? (this might be more in line with Waterken principals so the sending side knows to delete state relating to this file ... but arguably with Dilation it "knows" that file made it?)
 * closes the file